aonai/winter_project_handwriting_camera/README.md

 ## Combine Classifier with Opencv Frames

 ## Configure Virtual Camera
-The resulting outputs of this project can be stream on to a virtual camera so that Zoom (or Skype etc.) can display the processed frames.This function can be set available set callling `tracker = Tracker( enable_stream = True)`, then follow the instruction below to start streaming.
+The resulting outputs of this project can be streamed onto a virtual camera so that Zoom (or Skype etc.) can display the processed frames.This function can be set available by callling `tracker = Tracker( enable_stream = True)` in `main` of `tracker.py`.
+Then, follow the instruction below to start streaming.
 Notice that these commands are only for Linux system.
 1. Configure two virtual cameras loopbacks for `Tracker`
     ```
     sudo modprobe v4l2loopback devices=2 video_nr=10,11 card_label="Tracker_1","Tracker_2"